LaserKaspar/Google-Tasks-Mover/README.md

 This makes it possible to change the default list for Google Assistant.
 (You can just swap the two lists)

-I hope this helps someone until Google finally adds a feature to change Google Assistants default task list.
+I hope this helps someone until Google finally adds a feature to change Google Assistants default Tasklist.

 ## Usage